![]() | Clearwing Swallowtail PAPILIONIDAE, PAPILIONOIDEA | (donherbisonevans@outlook.com) and Peter Samson & Stella Crossley |

 The pupa is brown with white markings.
 It has a length of about 2.5 cms.

-The forewings of the adult butterflies have black veins, with a black area around the base.
-The females have a black spot on each forewing.
-The males have two black spots on each forewing.
-The forewings are otherwise transparent.
-The hind wings are black with a white band across each one.
-They each have a red spot on top, and an arc of red spots underneath.
-In this way the species mimics other Australian Swallowtails.
+The hindwings are black with a white band across each one.
+Both sexes have one red spot on top, and an arc of red spots underneath.
+In this way, this species mimics other Australian Swallowtails.
 The wingspan is up to 8 cms.

 Initially the forewings are white, but the scales are very loose, and soon fall off leaving the wings transparent.
 The body is black except for a red tip to the abdomen.